Dennis Schroder NBA Playoffs Player Props: Lakers vs. Nuggets

 Dennis Schroder Insights vs. the Nuggets

+- Schroder is responsible for attempting 8.9% of his team's field goal attempts this season with 9.8 per game.

+- On defense, the Nuggets have allowed 112.5 points per game, which is eighth-best in the NBA.

-- Defensively, the Nuggets are ranked eighth in the NBA, allowing 112.5 points per game.
+- The Nuggets are the best squad in the NBA, conceding 40.8 rebounds per game.

-- Allowing 40.8 rebounds per game, the Nuggets are the best squad in the league.
+- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked squad in the league.

-- In terms of assists, the Nuggets have allowed 25.7 per contest, 15th in the league.
+- In terms of 3-pointers, the Nuggets have given up 11.4 makes per contest, third in the NBA.

-- The Nuggets are the third-ranked team in the league at allowing threes, conceding 11.4 made 3-pointers per contest.

 Dennis Schroder vs. the Nuggets